Binoculars consist of two parallel telescopes, hence the name “binocular” which refers to “binocular vision” which means “seeing with two eyes”.

 What is the maximum Diopter Adjustment?

-In the case of significantly greater visual differences between the eyes, the glasses must be worn to compensate.
-Then you should definitely buy binoculars that are equipped with special eyepieces for people who wear glasses.
+In the case of much greater differences in the eyesight, the differences must be compensated with glasses, so one is better off with binoculars that are especially suitable for people who wear glasses.